 Those charities that are already registered and then engage a fundraising professional may need to amend their registrations, along with filing a copy of the fundraising contract.

-In addition to one-time or annual charitable solicitation registration, most states require filing of an annual report, renewal, update or some form of compliance filing to remain in good standing with the state charity regulators.
+Unless a one-time exemption is applicable, in addition to annual charitable solicitation registration, most states require filing of an annual report, renewal, update or some form of compliance filing to remain in good standing with the state charity regulators.

-Unfortunately, the audit threshold is very low in some states, such as Illinois where the threshold is $300,000 gross contributions received.
-Going back to the impacts of engaging outside fundraising help, this audit threshold gets lowered to $25,000 of contributions if your organization engages the services of a professional fundraiser.
-Audit requirements like these can vary widely by state.
+Unfortunately, the review threshold is very low in some states, such as Illinois where the review threshold is $300,000 gross contributions received.
+Going back to the impacts of engaging outside fundraising help, this threshold gets lowered to $25,000 of contributions if your organization engages the services of a professional fundraiser.
+Audit and review requirements can vary widely by state.

 The best reason for getting an extension with the IRS is to be eligible for filing extensions with many of the state charity offices, as the deadlines for state charitable renewal filings often mirror that of the IRS.